Understanding the Cost of CMMC Non-compliance

 Beyond the immediate financial sting, non-compliance erodes your business in subtler but equally devastating ways.

-Legal Risks: The False Claims Act Looms Large
+Legal Risks and the False Claims Act Looming Large

 The legal consequences of CMMC non-compliance are a ticking time bomb, amplified by the FCA and the DoD’s Civil Cyber-Fraud Initiative launched in 2021.
 Codified under 32 CFR Part 170 and reinforced by impending DFARS updates (expected mid-to-late 2025), CMMC compliance is now a contractual requirement with teeth.